 We love playing sport at Upton Infant School and are very proud of our achievements whether it is taking part for fun or competing against other schools.

-Every Friday afternoon we do the Friday Fun Run.
-This means the children and adults run around a route in the school grounds for fifteen minutes to see which class can do the most laps.
-The winning class from each Year Team gets a special trophy.
+Every Monday afternoon we do a whole school Fun Run.
+This means the children and adults run around a route in the school grounds for thirty minutes to see which class can do the most laps.
 Each week the adults do different silly things like blowing bubbles or dressing up as a tiger to keep us motivated and we also have music playing to sing-along to.

 After School Clubs